piskvorky/gensim/docs/_sources/wiki.txt

    and contains (compressed version of) all articles from the English Wikipedia.

 2. Convert the articles to plain text (process Wiki markup) and store the result as sparse TF-IDF vectors.
-In Python, this is easy to do on-the-fly and we don't even need to uncompress the whole archive to disk.
+In Python, this is easy to do on-the-fly (the code is included in `gensim`), and we don't even need to uncompress the whole archive to disk.
 We will use the fact that the computation can be run incrementally, over the compressed file, when testing the single pass LSA algorithm.